kudium/quickform/README.md

-# Widgets Top — File‑based Forms
+# QuickForm — File‑based Forms

-Widgets Top is an open‑source questionnaire and data‑collection tool.
+QuickForm is an open‑source questionnaire and data‑collection tool.
 It lets you:

 - Build forms (like Google Forms) with fields arranged vertically.
 - Share a public URL to collect responses from anyone.